matteiu/matteiu.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am a Ph.D.
 Candidate in Economics at Brown University.
 I am an applied economist and my research currently focuses on development economics, political economics, and long run economic growth.

 In my job market paper, I use a regression discontinuity design to show how poverty alleviating cash transfers targeting women in Pakistan are changing their attitudes toward welfare.